Compression-aware Training of Neural Networks using Frank-Wolfe: Discussion and Outlook

 \section{Discussion and Outlook}

-We proposed to combine the SFW algorithm with highly structured feasible regions in order to train once and obtain state-of-the-art dense performance as well as robustness to compression for a wide range of sparsities.
-Our experimental results show that the results of \citet{Miao2022} can be significantly improved and we further propose novel approaches towards compression-aware training in the structured pruning as well as matrix-decomposition setting.
+We proposed to utilize a versatile family of norm constraints to, together with the SFW algorithm, train deep neural networks to state-of-the-art dense performance as well as robustness to compression for a wide range of compression ratios.
+Our experimental results show that SFW can leverage highly structured feasible regions to avoid performance degradation when performing convolutional filter pruning or low-rank tensor decomposition.
+For the latter, SFW can significantly outperform similar methods both in terms of accuracy and efficiency.
+As a special case, our proposed approach includes the unstructured pruning case and we showed how utilizing the proposed norm can mitigate the drawbacks of and improve upon the results of \citet{Miao2022}.
 We hope that our findings regarding the importance of the learning rate rescaling as well as \cref{thm:gradient_rescaling_convergence} stimulate further research in the direction of compression-aware training with SFW.

-However, we emphasize that our results hold primarily in the setting that we described, namely that of compression-aware training, where the training is sparsity-agnostic and retraining is prohibitive.
+We emphasize that our results hold primarily in the setting that we described, namely that of compression-aware training, where the training is sparsity-agnostic and retraining is prohibitive.
 Our goal was to show the versatility of SFW, which provides a suitable algorithmic framework for enforcing structure throughout training.
-If the sparsity can be incorporated into training, significantly more complex approaches can be applied, as outlined in the introduction.
+If the sparsity can be incorporated into training, significantly more complex approaches can be applied.